English writing style

 An English writing style is a combination of features in an English language composition that has become characteristic of a particular writer, a genre, a particular organization, or a profession more broadly (e.g., legal writing).

 An individual's writing style may be distinctive for particular themes, personal idiosyncrasies of phrasing and/or idiolect; recognizable combinations of these patterns may be defined metaphorically as a writer's "voice."

 Organizations that employ writers or commission written work from individuals may require that writers conform to a "house style" defined by the organization.
 This conformity enables a more consistent readability of composite works produced by many authors and promotes usability of, for example, references to other cited works.

 In many kinds of professional writing aiming for effective transfer of information, adherence to a standardised style can facilitate the comprehension of readers who are already accustomed to it.
 Many of these standardised styles are documented in style guides.

 Personal styles

 All writing has some style, even if the author is not thinking about a personal style.
 It is important to understand that style reflects meaning.
-For instance, if a writer wants to express a sense of euphoria, he or she might write in a style overflowing with expressive modifiers.
+For instance, if a writer wants to express a sense of euphoria, they might write in a style overflowing with expressive modifiers.
 Some writers use styles that are very specific, for example in pursuit of an artistic effect.
 Stylistic rule-breaking is exemplified by the poet.
 An example is E. E. Cummings, whose writing consists mainly of only lower case letters, and often uses unconventional typography, spacing, and punctuation.
-Even in non-artistic writing, every person who writes has his or her own personal style.
+Even in non-artistic writing, every person who writes has their own personal style.